-The Austrian Danube - THE classical cycle path in Europe
+The Austrian Danube - THE long-distance cycle path in Europe

-Our recommendation: bike the Danube downstream.
+Our recommendation: Bike the Danube downstream.
 Otherwise you would not be able to enjoy it as you had to look out for oncoming cyclists every minute.
-Approximately 38,000 bike the route every year between Passau and Vienna.
-Assuming that the majority cycles between May and September, that's about 300 people per day.
+Approximately 38,000 cyclists bike the Danube from Passau to Vienna every year.
+Assuming that the majority cycles between May and September, that's about 300 cyclists per day.
 If you cycle the Danube downstream, you will face a fraction of those only.
-You will be able to relax way more compared with an upstream itinerary.
+You will be able to relax way more compared to an upstream itinerary.